arista/reknow/README.md

 ##### Entities Instance Methods

 The following properties and methods are available to instances of `Entities` and its application-defined subclasses.
-Decorators are specified elsewhere (FIXME).
+Available decorators are [specified below](#decorators).

 Each application `Entity` subclass is expected to define an associated `Entities` subclass, and to create a singleton instance of that `Entities` class